rssindian/ha_addons/vpnjackett/DOCS.md

 comparison to installing any other Hass.io add-on.

 1. Add https://github.com/rssindian/ha_addons to your Hass.io instance as a repository.
-2. Install the "Jackett" add-on.
+2. Install the "VPN Jackett" add-on.
+3. Set required OpenVPN credentials.
-3. Start the "Jackett" add-on.
+3. Start the "VPN Jackett" add-on.
-4. Check the logs of the "Jackett" to see if everything went well.
+4. Check the logs to see if everything went well.
-5. Open the web-ui
+5. Open the Web-ui and start configuring Jackett
 6. Additional Jackett logs can be found at homeassistant config/vpnjackett/Jackett/logs.txt